bsummer4/dev/README.md

 cds, shell scripts that reformat my entire home directory, using aufs union files system as my home directory to make direct changes to configuration files temporary, developing from inside of a Docker container.
 All of these approaches ended up being a huge hassle.
-I'm hoping that I nix will solve all of my problems.
+I'm hoping that I nixos will solve all of these problems.

-## Usage

-To install the Nix package manager:

-    make install-nix

-To install dev tools including scripts to setup a new home directory:

-    make install

-To run test build:

-    make build

-To enter a virtual enironment with only these tools available:

-    make enter